AimeeJLewis/Final_Group_Project/README.md

 * [Aimee Lewis](https://github.com/AimeeJLewis) - Repository (Square)
 * [Derick Rosenquist](https://github.com/drosenquist) - Database (Circle)
 * [Tyler Midcalf](https://github.com/tmidcalf) - Machine Learning (Triangle)
-## Communication Protocal
-We all have agreed that communication via SLACK or email is the best form of communication for our group.
-We have created multiple Google Docs that we are collectively working on as well.

 ## Topic Selection
 In selecting a topic, our team wanted to pick a dataset within the health industry.
 According to the World Health Organization(WHO) strokes are the 2nd leading cause of death globally, responsible for approximately 11% of total deaths.
 We all have been affected by someone we know who has had a stroke, and we wanted to determine if we could understand what varying factors play a role in whether an individual is more or less likely to be at risk for having a stroke.
 ### Investigative Questions